skwp/dotfiles/README.md

 cd ~/.yadr && rake install
 ```

+Open the fonts in fonts/ and click Install Font for every font that you want.
+You must install Inconsolata to have YADR's powerline theme work correctly out of the box.

 Note: YADR will not destroy any of your files unless you tell it to.